shaardie/blog.haardiek.org/dns-acme-challenges-with-bind9.md

 I tried a couple things like for example [acme-dns](https://github.com/joohoi/acme-dns), but it always felt a little strange to me that all those solution invent new APIs for this and everybody has to implement them for Cloudflare, acme-dns and all the other APIs out there.
 At that point I found out that there is [RFC2136](https://datatracker.ietf.org/doc/html/rfc2136) which describes dynamic DNS Updates directly via an DNS Request and also found out that there is an [Caddy Plugin](https://github.com/caddy-dns/rfc2136) for this.

-So I decided to say goodbye to Cloudflare and manage my own DNS Server and use dynamic DNS Update for certificates.
+So I decided to say goodbye to Cloudflare and manage my own DNS server and use dynamic DNS Update for certificates.
 This setup, I want to describe here.
 Maybe you also want to use less big tech.

 ## Prerequisites

-First of all, since others want to connect to your DNS Server or at least Let's Encrypt wants to for the challenges, you need to have a Server which is accessable from the Internet directly via IP.
+First of all, since others want to connect to your DNS server or at least Let's Encrypt wants to for the challenges, you need to have a server which is accessable from the Internet directly via IP.
 I decided to rent a pretty small and cheap VM for this by [netcup](https://www.netcup.com) and installed [Debian](https://www.debian.org) Trixie, but you do you.

-Also I decided to use [BIND 9](https://www.isc.org/bind/) as my DNS Server.
+Also I decided to use [BIND 9](https://www.isc.org/bind/) as my DNS server.
-As far as I am aware, there are multiple different DNS Server which support dynamic DNS Updates, like [Knot DNS](https://www.knot-dns.cz/) or [PowerDNS](https://www.powerdns.com/), but honestly, the main reason for me to use BIND 9 was that I already know about it and did not really care after the setup was done.
+As far as I am aware, there are multiple different DNS server which support dynamic DNS Updates, like [Knot DNS](https://www.knot-dns.cz/) or [PowerDNS](https://www.powerdns.com/), but honestly, the main reason for me to use BIND 9 was that I already know about it and did not really care after the setup was done.

 Also I needed to compile Caddy on my own which is pretty easy with [xcaddy](https://github.com/caddyserver/xcaddy).
 Since I wanted to deploy Caddy in a Container anyway, I just created my own image with, like this: